 The School of Journalism has needs-based and merit-based scholarships funded by endowments, professional organizations and individual donors.
 In addition to the school's resources, UA's Graduate College funds several types of financial aid.
 Many of our current students receive help from the school, the College of Social and Behavioral Sciences or independent organizations.
 Scholarships for grad students include the following:

 - Zenger Fellowship.
 Awarded to an incoming master’s student in recognition of academic achievement and potential.
 The fellowship covers the student’s in-state tuition, mandatory fees and program fees up to 12 units per semester for the first academic year.
 Go here for more info.

 - Travel aid.
 The Carpenter Student Travel Scholarship helps UA graduate and undergrad journalism students travel to expand their knowledge of the world and skills in journalism.
 Scholarships can be used to help you attend conferences, practice journalism internationally or participate in other journalism education activities.
-Scholarships average about $500.
+Scholarships average $500.
 Recipients are expected to share what they learn with other students before receiving the scholarships.
 Click below for a travel scholarship application.

 - For a full list of scholarships (grad and undergrad), click here.